Home > Blog Posts > What Your Credit Score Says About You (And How To Maintain A Good One)

 If you have multiple types of debts, for example, multiple credit card debts and an overdue phone bill, an option would be to apply for a debt consolidation loan.
 Debt consolidation loans squish multiple debt payments and interest rates into one singular loan.
 They’re a great way to get on top of multiple debts and they make it a lot easier to make repayments on time and keep up with a positive credit score.
 It’s important to always make sure that you are not exceeding your credit limit on lines of credit or credit cards, however, debt consolidation loans bad credit can come in handy when trying to tackle that nasty debt.

 Don’t make too many credit enquiries

 Too many credit enquiries can have a negative impact on your credit score, especially if those enquiries are denied.
 Make sure you’re only applying for credit when it’s absolutely necessary.
 Also keeping in mind that opening a new credit account lowers your average credit age each time.
 We know going down in age is typically a good thing but, unfortunately, not in this case.
-Apply today and get a fast loan from Jacaranda Finance if you have a financial crisis and are in need of immediate funding.

 Keep track of your spending

 You should always be keeping tabs on what’s coming out of your account.
 Know how many checks you’ve written, debit and credit card transactions and your ATM card usage.
 It’s always a good idea to review your monthly statements and keep an eye out for any possible discrepancies.
 Keeping Track of your spending will help you to budget better for your general bills and everyday expenses.
 It should also minimise the possibility that you overspend.